 How to get to Italy

-The easiest way to get to Italy is to fly.
-Price-comparison sites such asskyscanner.com are invaluable for bargain-hunting, though it is usually cheaper to make bookings direct through an operator’s website.
+There are regular direct flights to Italy from the UK and the US, while airlines from Australia, New Zealand and South Africa fly via Asian or European cities.
+Price-comparison sites such as http://skyscanner.net and http://edreams.com are invaluable for bargain-hunting, though it can sometimes be cheaper to make bookings direct through an operator’s website.
 Rail connections with the rest of Europe are also good and link well into the comprehensive national network.

 Flights from the UK and Ireland

-Prices depend on how far in advance you book and the popularity of the destination, although season is also a factor: unless you book very well in advance, a ticket to anywhere between June and September will cost more than in the depths of winter (excluding Christmas and New Year).
+Prices depend on how far in advance you book, the popularity of the destination, and the season: unless you book well in advance, flying between June and September will cost more than in the depths of winter (excluding Christmas and New Year).
 Note also that it is generally more expensive to fly at weekends.
-Book far enough in advance with one of the low-cost airlines and you can pick up a ticket for a very reasonable price, even in summer; book anything less than three weeks in advance and this could triple in price.
+Book far enough in advance with one of the low-cost airlines and you can pick up a return ticket on the cheap, even in summer.

 Flights from the US and Canada

-Between them, Delta (w delta.com), Alitalia (w alitalia.com) and American Airlines (w aa.com) offer daily flights from New York, Atlanta, Los Angeles, Miami and Chicago to Rome and Milan; one short layover greatly extends the network.
-In addition, many European carriers fly to Italy (via their capitals) from all major US and Canadian cities – for example British Airways (w ba.com) via London, Lufthansa (w lufthansa.com) via Frankfurt, KLM (w klm.com) via Amsterdam, and so on.
+Between them, Delta (http://delta.com), Alitalia (http://alitalia.com) and American Airlines (http://aa.com) offer daily flights from New York, Boston, Atlanta, Los Angeles, Miami and Chicago to Rome and Milan; one short layover greatly extends the network.
+Air Canada (http://aircanada.com) has nonstop flights Montreal to Rome.
+In addition, many European carriers fly to Italy (via their capitals) from all major US and Canadian cities – for example British Airways (http://ba.com) via London, Lufthansa (http://lufthansa.com) via Frankfurt and KLM (http://klm.com) via Amsterdam.

 Flights from Australia, New Zealand and South Africa